-At Sequoia High School, professional development comes in the form of weekly collaboration (30 min), district-sponsored PD days for subject levels, and more extensive training off-site (Nurtured Heart Approach, BER workshops, PBL World).
+At Sequoia High School, professional development comes in the form of weekly collaboration (30 min), district-sponsored PD days for subject levels, and more extensive training off-site.
 However, the majority of our professional development happens outside of the school day.
 This school year, teachers will participate in Learning Walks with the Instructional Coach and an administrator to provide feedback to one another regarding the instructional focus.
-With the use of addidtional funds due to COVID-19, staff members are given the option to attenda afterschool PD once a month for pay.
 One teacher will participate in a Writing Conference and 2 CTE teachers will attend the CTE Educators Conference.